 So, you’re interested in lock picking?
 Maybe just curious?
 Well, the sport of Lock Picking (Lock Sport) is a hobby shared by many people worldwide and is growing rapidly in Australia and New Zealand.

-We can’t offer you legal advice regarding lock picking legality but we can point you in the right direct.
+We can’t offer you legal advice regarding lock picking legality but we can point you in the right direction.
 Remember, here at PickPals we want to promote and encourage the benefits of Lock Picking and help the sport grow in Australia and New Zealand.
-We need your help to do this,.
+We need your help to do this.
 In this Lock Picking Guide, you’ll find a few simple rules and a code of conduct we follow here at PickPals.

 Disclaimer: None of the advice below constitutes legal advice in respect to lock picks and lock picking in Australia or New Zealand.

 First, we need to establish a couple of rules shared by pretty much every locksport association worldwide:

 1. Never pick a lock you don’t own without the owner’s permission

 2. Never pick a lock in use

 The first rule is pretty understandable, the second needs some minor explanation.
 When you attempt to pick a lock you are exploiting weaknesses in the design, it is completely possible that in doing so you will damage or break the lock.
 You don’t want this to happen to any lock that is actively in use.
 Do not practice on your front door, windows, car or anything else that is actively used.
 If you lock yourself out of your house: call a locksmith.

 There are plenty of other rules published by different associations, this one published by locksport.com is very good and covers most of the important points.
 Follow the rules and keep lock picking legal for all.